-Analytical Ultra Centrifugation (AUC)
+Analytical ultra centrifugation (AUC)

 At SOLVE we primarily use AUC for validation purposes and for especially challenging samples that are difficult to characterize using other techniques.
-SOLVE operate an AUC instrument with a wide range of rotors and cells.
+SOLVE operates an AUC instrument with a wide range of rotors and cells.
 The sedimentation of components can be monitored by UV and interference optics (RI).

 - Very wide size range

 - Highly specialized and expensive equipment

 - Require experience for proper operation and data evaluation